From A 15+ Year Old Mazda Van To A Brand New Isuzu mu-X

 Setting aside our pride, my wife and I decided to purchase a 2nd hand car just to be practical.

-We didn’t want to spend all our savings just to buy a new car and have the burden of having an additional monthly expense from an auto loan.
+Until we had stumbled onto Fresh Loan money advice from our long-time friend – our mindset was that we didn’t want to spend all our savings just to buy a new car and have the burden of having an additional monthly expense from an auto loan.

 You know, financial education first right?